-(B) examine the disposition of traffic and

-pedestrian stops made by officers employed by the agency, including searches resulting from the stops; and

-(2) information relating to each complaint filed with the agency alleging that a peace officer employed by the agency has engaged in racial profiling. (d) A report required under Subsection (b) may not include identifying information about a peace officer who makes a traffic or pedestrian stop or about an individual who is stopped or arrested by a peace officer.
+(B) examine the disposition of traffic and pedestrian stops made by officers employed by the agency, including searches resulting from the stops; and agency alleging that a peace officer employed by the agency has engaged in racial profiling. (d) A report required under Subsection (b) may not include identifying information about a peace officer who makes a traffic or pedestrian stop or about an individual who is stopped or arrested by a peace officer.
 This subsection does not affect the reporting of information required under Article 2.133(b)(1).